 In this regard, consider these key strategies to fortify your defenses against the pervasive risks posed by the Dark Web:

-Principle of the Least Privilege
+Principle of the least privilege

 The principle of the least privilege is a fundamental cybersecurity concept that advocates for restricting user access rights to the minimum permissions required to perform their job functions.